busstoptaktik/geodesy/comments/000-comment.md

 ctx.fwd(ed50_wgs84, data);
 ```

-And then a user defined operator:
+Then a user defined operator:

 ```rust
 use geodesy::operator_construction::*;